gisma-courses/LV-19-050-007/morea/forest-lidar/assessment-forest-lidar-gis-1.md

 morea_end_date: "2021-11-30T18:00"
 morea_sort_order: 2
 ---
-# Assessment of

 ## Assesment

-The given research question is:
+Let us assume that the  given research question is something like:

-*Derivation of non-correlated forest parameters from LiDAR data for use in machine learning modeling*
+_**"Derivation of non-correlated forest parameters from LiDAR data for use in machine learning modeling"**_

   * Read the ressources related to forest and summarise at one article
   * Decide which algorithms and indices are adequate to answer the research question
   * Apply the experiences given experiences in this unit

-  Deliverable  markdown file with code results and argumentation.
+  **Deliverable  markdown file with code results and argumentation.**

 ## Outcomes